 The average time spent on Facebook is 20 minutes, but within a minute, more than 293,000 people update their status, 136,000 photos are posted while 510,000 comments are made.
 Facebook is only available in 43 languages and is based on the user’s settings and not their location.

-Global LinkedIn Statistics in 2020
+Global LinkedIn Statistics

 LinkedIn is a professional networking platform that links professionals with employers.
 More so, it’s an authoritative source of high-quality content, and a powerful channel to establish leadership as well as part of digital strategy for marketers.